Internal bicategories: Motivating examples

-In Section~\ref{sec-localgeo}, we describe the categories of bordisms of $0$-, $1$-, $2$-, and $3$-manifolds that form the geometric sources for local field theories in dimensions $1$, $2$, and $3$.
-By investigating the natural structure of these bordism categories, we motivate the notions of internal categories and internal bicategories, the investigation of which will occupy the bulk of the paper.
+We describe the primary examples that motivated our investigation of internal higher categories: bordism higher categories, the 2-categorical structure of algebras and bimodules, the 3-categorical structure of tensor categories and bimodule categories, and the 3-categorical structure of conformal nets.
+By examining the natural structures that are present in these examples, we motivate the notions of internal categories and internal bicategories, the study of which will occupy the bulk of the paper.

-In Section~\ref{sec-localalg}, we discuss the internal category of algebras, which is an algebraic target for 2-dimensional local field theory, and introduce the internal bicategory of conformal nets, which is an algebraic target for 3-dimensional local field theory.
-We also discuss the internal category of tensor categories, which functions as an alternate target for 3-dimensional local field theory.

-In Section~\ref{sec-semiweak}, we describe a framework, namely weak $k$-categories in the $(n-k+1)$-category of strict $(n-k)$-categories, that organizes the aforementioned categorical structures.